michael-ford/data-science-development-project-template/README.md

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work **while developing a software tool**.

-This is a project template for data science projects that uses [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) for easy deployment.
+A project template for data science projects that uses [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) for easy deployment.
 It is a direct modification of [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science) to serve a use case common to research sciences (especially computational biology / bioinformatics) where a data science project is developed *alongside a software development project*.

 It utilizes many new tools and best practices to data science: